How to tune up your group's general settings.

-When the credential language is set to automatic the credential view will interact with the internet browser settings of the person viewing the credential.
+When the credential language is set to automatic, the credential view will interact with the internet browser settings of the person viewing the credential.
 So if the viewer's primary language is set to Spanish on their browser, the credential view will automatically change to Spanish.

-When publishing credentials the system then takes the issue date, uses the expiry period you set here to work out the expiry date, then automatically populates the [credential.expired_on] attribute on the certificate with that expiry date!
+When publishing credentials, the system then takes the issue date, uses the expiry period you set here to work out the expiry date, then automatically populates the [credential.expired_on] attribute on the certificate with that expiry date!
 You can manually change the Expiry Date of a credential at any point after issuing.

 As well as including a link to the credential view of their certificates, you can also include a PDF version of the certificate directly to your recipient's emails.

-If you feel that the recipients of the credentials within this particular group don't need reminding about their credential, even if they ignore the link to the credential view in their emails, you can deactivate email notifications for this group by unchecking the box in this section.
+If you feel that the recipients of the credentials within this particular group don't need reminding about their credentials, even if they ignore the link to the credential view in their emails, you can deactivate email notifications for this group by unchecking the box in this section.